-This device is designed to detect rearrangements with breakpoints in the region bounded by the red and green clones in this probe set, which includes the MLL (KMT2A) gene.
-Breakpoints outside of this region, or variant rearrangements wholly contained within this region, may not be detected with this device.
+This device is designed to detect rearrangements with breakpoints in the region bounded by the red and green clones in this probe set, which includes the AML1 (RUNX1) region.
+Breakpoints outside this region or variant rearrangements wholly contained within this region may not be detected with this device.
+Due to the scattered breakpoint region, in some rearrangements in acute lymphoblastic leukaemia (ALL) users may observe variant signal patterns.